SAP-samples/teched2025-BTM160/README.md

 The hands-on session covers the following topics:
 - Intro to Integrated Toolchain for Transformations (15 mins)
-- Case study of fictional company introduction (5 mins)
+- Case study introduction of fictional company "N3C" (5 mins)
 - Hands-on group work and exercises in an integrated demo environment (90 mins)
 - Q&A & Feedback (10 mins)